 The wiki site is now the main reference for operational documentation, procedures and policies.
 All EGEE legacy documentation has been updated and transferred to the EGI wiki during 2011.
 The Operations category currently comprehends more than 220 pages.

+The EGI website and wiki are hosted and maintained by EGI-InSPIRE partner CESNET.
+This includes security monitoring and patching, day-to-day maintenance, and more substantial updates to the CMS as were required for the relaunch of the website.
+The level of service provided by CESNET has been satisfactory, and there have been no major service outages for the website or wiki during Year 2.

 Plans for Year Three:

-Plans for the website and wiki, as well as the other project dissemination channels such as social media sites, will be outlined in more detail in D2.15 Marketing and Communicaitons Plan in PM24 and MS228 Communications Handbook in PM26.
+Plans for the website and wiki, as well as the other project dissemination channels such as social media sites, will be outlined in more detail in D2.15 Marketing and Communications Plan in PM24 and MS228 Communications Handbook in PM26.

 Meetings